Some useful tips for traveling to Namtso lake

-There are many beautiful lakes in Tibet and you’ll of course see many of them during your tibet tours.
+There are many beautiful lakes in Tibet and you’all of course see many of them during your tibet tours.
 And there’s one lake you should never miss when you travel in tibet: the Namtso lake.
 However, do you know this lake well and do you know how to travel it?
 In this article, I’d like to share you some useful tips for traveling to Namtso lake.

 Best travel time:

 The best time to travel to Namtso lake is from July to September.
 Namtso lake is the most beautiful in this time period and during this time, there are beautiful flowers and verdant grass around the lake.
-While, this season also has its disadvantages for it is the rainy season and the road condition can be very bad due to the rain.
+While this season also has its disadvantages for it is the rainy season and the road condition can be very bad due to the rain.

 Must-try food in Namtso:

-You are suggested to have a taste of the tibetan yogurt.
-Believe me, it is a typical tibetan dish and is well worth trying.
+You are suggested to have a taste of the Tibetan yogurt.
+Believe me, it is a typical Tibetan dish and is well worth trying.

-Basic informatin considering circling the lake:
+Basic information considering circling the lake:

 3. Namtso lake is a salty lake and there are not many shops around the lake, so you should prepare enough food and drinks.
 The yak and horses used to carry the packages should be booked in advance in Baingoin County.

 4. The simple circling line: start from Lhasa and live at Tashi Peninsula of Namtso lake; then, circle Tashi peninsula and Chakpori Mountain.
-Remember that the circles you circle around the Tashi Peninsula, according to the tibetan customs, should be 13 and you should circle as many as the number of your age at Chakpori Mountain.
+Remember that the circles you circle around the Tashi Peninsula, according to the Tibetan customs, should be 13 and you should circle as many as the number of your age at Chakpori Mountain.
 And you should circle the lake in clockwise.